What is a startup pitch deck?

 • At pre-seed, qualitative traction counts: 50 customer interviews validating the problem, 200 waitlist signups, or a signed letter of intent from a design partner are legitimate proof points

-• Connect traction directly to your market validation argument: your traction slide should make the market opportunity slide feel inevitable, not aspirational
+• Connect traction directly to your MVP validation: your traction slide should make the market opportunity feel inevitable, not aspirational

 • Founder-market fit is the most powerful signal at early stage: have you lived this problem, worked in this industry, or built in this space before?